 FinGlobal: a full suite of financial services for South African expats

 Need help opening a bank account in South Africa from overseas?
 Let FinGlobal handle it for you.
-As a proudly Bidvest partner, we can help you open a bank account online in under 5 minutes.
+As a proudly Bidvest partner, we can help you open a bank account online.
 We can also assist you with tax clearance, foreign exchange, tax emigration and so much more!

 To date, FinGlobal has provided assistance to more than 60 000 clients in 105 countries on different aspects of their cross-border financial portfolios, and we’re ready to do the same for you.
 We’re ready to show you how easy it can be to get your money where it needs to be in a time-efficient, tax compliant manner.

 Let’s talk banking.
 Leave us your contact details and we’ll be in touch to handle your cross-border financial requirements.